 Whenever you receive a notification from a social media site such as Facebook or Twitter, your brain releases a dopamine hit.
 This is the same hit we get when we win a reward.

-Admins on The Knowledge Arcade can set-up push notifications to be sent out whenever there’s something new to learn, or whenever someone’s commented on your post.
+Admins on Growth Engineering Learning App can set-up push notifications to be sent out whenever there’s something new to learn, or whenever someone’s commented on your post.
 That vibration in your pocket will give you the dopamine hit we all love!

-Learners interacting on the social wall is a great way to produce that powerful shot of dopamine as can chating with an Expert.
+Learners interacting on the social wall is a great way to produce that powerful shot of dopamine as can chatting with an Expert.

 Dopamine keeps the learner coming back for more, ensuring they keep learning in the process.